Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

         make
         make install

-Alternativly if you have it installed you can use "checkinstall" instead of "make install" to install ruby in a more debian friendly way.
+Alternatively if you have it installed you can use "checkinstall" instead of "make install" to install ruby in a more debian friendly way.

 #### RVM

-Alternativly you can install Ruby on a clean per user basis via [RVM](https://rvm.beginrescueend.com/).
+Alternatively you can install Ruby on a clean per user basis via [RVM](https://rvm.beginrescueend.com/).

 To install RVM and REE, as your normal user (the one which Diaspora should run under), run